anadynamics/ANA2/scripts/config.md

 ```
 --tool_check_CH, -t
 ```
  Filename of output PDB displaying the included area.
+ANA will exit after writing this file and no other calculation will be performed.
 ```
 --tool_pdb_to_ch, -p
 ```